 Conditions That Can Be Improved By The Use Of Lumbar Support Belt

-> It is evident from studies that if you use a rigid type of lumbar belt for isthmic spondylolisthesis, it will reduce the chances for the slippage of the disc and help in the pain reduction.
+It is evident from studies that if you use a rigid type of lumbar belt for isthmic spondylolisthesis, it will reduce the chances for the slippage of the disc and help in pain reduction.
 Walking ability is also improved for many patients.
 It also lessens the potential damage to muscles, joints, nerves, and ligaments.

-> A semi-rigid or rigid type of brace may be suggested for this condition also because it helps in the reduction of painful micro-motions at the level of fractured vertebrae and enhances the healing process.
+A semi-rigid or rigid type of brace may be suggested for this condition also because it helps in the reduction of painful micro-motions at the level of displaced vertebrae and enhances the healing process.

 You can use rigid or semi-rigid braces for this degenerative disease because it lessens the pressure from the affected facet joint, reduces pain and makes daily routine movements easier for you.